utelecon/utelecon.github.io/src/pages/en/docs/byod.md

 ---
-title: The University of Tokyo BYOD policy.
+title: The University of Tokyo BYOD Policy
 redirect_from:
   - /en/notice/byod
 ---